CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 5 athaliana_eg_gene Arabidopsis thaliana genes (TAIR10)  TAIR10

 &#35;&#35; There is one dataset"athaliana_eg_gene” holding information about Arabidopsis genes.
-&#35;&#35; Now what we need to identify is the filters and then the attributes before we extract the data.
+&#35;&#35; Now we need to identify is the filters and then the attributes before we extract the data.

-&#35;&#35; To get information on filters you can try this command, this will list out 206 filter"s with their name and description.
+&#35;&#35; To get information on filters you can try the command below.
+&#35;&#35; This will list out 206 filters with their name and description.
 We have to make choice from there listFilters(thale_mart)

-&#35;&#35; to view tfirst 20 filters in the list head(listFilters(thale_mart),20)
+&#35;&#35; to view first 20 filters in the list head(listFilters(thale_mart),20)

 &#35;&#35; we know that our gene list has Ensembl gene ids so lets check for filters having ‘ensembl’ key word in them